its-me-debk007/kotlin-android-mvvm-template/README.md

 ## Getting Started 👣

 - Click on [![Use this template](https://img.shields.io/badge/-Use%20this%20template-499D95?style=for-the-badge)](https://github.com/new?template_name=kotlin-android-mvvm-template&template_owner=its-me-debk007) button to create a new repository from this template
-- Few TODOs are added, such as changing *package name*, *server base url*, *api endpoints*, etc to guide through the project *(just type TODO after pressing SHIFT key twice, to search for the TODOs)*
+- Few TODOs are added, such as changing *package name*, *server base url*, *api endpoints*, etc to guide through the project *(just type TODO after pressing SHIFT key twice in Android Studio, to search for the TODOs)*
 - Enable Dependabot in repo settings *(for ref, a [30 sec video](https://www.youtube.com/watch?v=yvXKlDgiGHo))*
 - Grant notification permission to app in order for Chucker to work